rogerdcarvalho/webxr-aframe-immersive-football-sample/README.md

 # webxr-aframe-immersive-football-sample
 A sample immersive football website for Oculus Quest.
+You can watch a match, view up-to-date stats as the match progresses, and jump into immersive fan experiences of the teams playing.
+You can also move around in the space and throw some balls around.
+Try the experience by visiting [https://dev.rdcmedia.net/webxr/football/](https://dev.rdcmedia.net/webxr/football/) with your Oculus Quest browser.

 ![screenshot 1](https://dev.rdcmedia.net/webxr/football/images/demo.jpg "Immersive Football Sample")&nbsp;&nbsp;&nbsp;&nbsp;